Divya110205/2c.ARP_RARP_PROTOCOLS/README.md

-# EX : 2c.SIMULATING ARP /RARP PROTOCOLS
+# EX : 2c.SIMULATING ARP/RARP PROTOCOLS
 ## AIM
-To write a python program for simulating ARP protocols using TCP.
+To write a python program for simulating ARP protocols using TCP and RARP protocols using UDP.
-## ALGORITHM:
+## ALGORITHM FOR ARP:
 ## Client:
 1. Start the program
 2. Using socket connection is established between client and server.